apache/pulsar/site2/docs/admin-api-namespaces.md

 ### Unloading from a broker

-You can unload a namespace, or a {% popover namespace bundle %}, from the Pulsar {% popover broker %} that is currently responsible for it.
+You can unload a namespace, or a [namespace bundle](reference-terminology.md#namespace-bundle), from the Pulsar [broker](reference-terminology.md#broker) that is currently responsible for it.

 #### pulsar-admin